 Using user-generated content in marketing doesn't have to be complicated and, for many businesses, it's a natural way of building and strengthening relationships with customers.
 Typically, brands ask customers to leave feedback and reviews by using a branded hashtag on social media channels.
-Gathering the best of those and embedding a social media feed onto the brand website helps brands increase time spent on site - and conversion rates can soar because of the social proof.
+Gathering the best of those and embedding a social media feed on website helps brands increase time spent on site - and conversion rates can soar because of the social proof.

 A great example of a hashtag campaign is the GoPro Awards, which engages fans to capture their best moments with their GoPro products and then submit their entries to the competition.
 GoPro rewards the best entries with vouchers, gear, and, most importantly, recognition from other GoPro community members.
 GoPro shares the best entries on their social media accounts, and the UGC feed is embedded on the GoPro Awards page.

 What are the key reasons brands get started with user-generated content marketing and why should your brand care?
 Here are three reasons why UGC should be part of your marketing strategy – it helps you to:

 1. Build a relationship with customers

 My grandpa ran a local grocery store for 40 years and knew most of his customers personally.
 But these days many businesses build customer relationships online.
 You might provide a mass-market product or even self-service online, and the interactions with your customers are virtual.

 How do you build a customer relationship in today's business environment?